astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

 ##### Returns

-If the `pathname` refers to a `profiles.json` file that exists on the disk, then a new reference to an instance of an object that implements the [IFileSystemEntry](#T-MFR-FileSystem-Interfaces-IFileSystemEntry 'MFR.FileSystem.Interfaces.IFileSystemEntry') interface is returned; `null` is returned otherwise.
+If the `pathname` refers to a `profiles.json` file that exists on the file system, then a new reference to an instance of an object that implements the [IFileSystemEntry](#T-MFR-FileSystem-Interfaces-IFileSystemEntry 'MFR.FileSystem.Interfaces.IFileSystemEntry') interface is returned; `null` is returned otherwise.